Building Ecosystems is a Heavy Lift

 In summary, modern digital transformation activities are disrupting markets in ways that create strategic value for consumers and businesses alike.
 Companies with product and service capabilities are actively seeking to leverage their platforms to extend their utility by building ecosystems of start-ups with new applications targeted at innovative use cases.
 Successful ecosystem development requires a dedicated team that is connected within the organization while extensively networked into the broader market.
 Corporate venture capital funds can provide a formal vehicle for companies to foster market and ecosystem development activities to generate the strategic insights required to build, maintain, and extend their leadership.

-Dan Deeney is a Venture Partner with Touchdown Ventures, a Registered Investment Adviser that provides “Venture Capital as a Service” to help corporations launch and manage their investment programs.
+Dan Deeney was previously a Venture Partner with Touchdown Ventures, a Registered Investment Adviser that provides “Venture Capital as a Service” to help corporations launch and manage their investment programs.

 Unless otherwise indicated, commentary on this site reflects the personal opinions, viewpoints and analyses of the author and should not be regarded as a description of services provided by Touchdown or its affiliates.
 The opinions expressed here are for general informational purposes only and are not intended to provide specific advice or recommendations for any individual on any security or advisory service.
 It is only intended to provide education about the financial industry.
 The views reflected in the commentary are subject to change at any time without notice.
 While all information presented, including from independent sources, is believed to be accurate, we make no representation or warranty as to accuracy or completeness.
 We reserve the right to change any part of these materials without notice and assume no obligation to provide updates.
 Nothing on this site constitutes investment advice, performance data or a recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Investing involves the risk of loss of some or all of an investment.
 Past performance is no guarantee of future results.